jimmy-zx/csc2332-mbqc/report/report.typ

   on the mask.

 To preserve gate independence, the random angle $alpha$ is reverted for the output qubits of each gate.
 An example of a UBQC $Z$-rotation gate is shown in @ubqc-rz.

-To emulate the service provider (Bob)'s view of the measurements, we added a random $H R_z (pi) H$ gate for every output, which emulates the mask $pi$ (rotation on the XY-plane) provided by the client (Alice).

 #figure(
   image("gen/ubqc_rz.svg"),